Karl Ernst von Baer: Permafrost research

 Baer was a genius scientist covering not only the topics of embryology and ethnology, he also was especially interested in the geography of the northern parts of Russia, and explored Novaya Zemlya in 1837.
 In these arctic environments, he was studying periglacial features, permafrost occurrences, and collecting biological specimens.
 Other travels led him to subarctic regions of the North Cape and Lapland, but also to the Caspian Sea.
 He was one of the founders of the Russian Geographical Society.

 Thanks to Baer's research expeditions, the scientific investigation of permafrost began in Russia.
 Baer recorded the importance of permafrost research even before 1837 when observing in detail the geothermal gradient from a 116.7 m deep shaft in Yakutsk.
 At the end of the 1830s, he recommended sending expeditions to explore permafrost in Siberia and suggested Alexander von Middendorff as leader.
 Baer's expedition instructions written for Middendorff comprised over 200 pages.
-Baer summarized his knowledge in 1842/43 in a print-ready typescript.
-The German title is „Materialien zur Kenntniss des unvergänglichen Boden-Eises in Sibirien“ (=materials for the knowledge of the perennial ground ice in Siberia).
+Baer summarised his knowledge in 1842/43 in a print-ready typescript.
+The German title is „Materialien zur Kenntniss des unvergänglichen Boden-Eises in Sibirien“ (Materials for the Knowledge of the Perennial Ground Ice in Siberia).
 This world's first permafrost textbook was conceived as a complete work for printing.
 But it remained lost for more than 150 years.
 However, from 1838 onwards, Baer published a larger number of small publications on permafrost.
 Numerous of Baer's papers on permafrost were already published as early as 1837 and 1838.
 Well known was his paper "On the Ground Ice or Frozen Soil of Siberia", published in the Journal of the Royal Geographical Society of London (1838, pp. 210–213) and reprinted 1839 in the American Journal of Sciences and Arts by S. Silliman.
 There are many other publications and small notes on permafrost by Baer, as shown in the Karl Ernst von Baer museum in Tartu (Estonia), now part of the Estonian University of Life Sciences.